traitify/traitify-widgets/UPGRADE.md

   - allow is for actions (back, fullscreen)
   - show is for content (headers, instructions)
 - SlideDeck has been renamed Survey
+- Guide has been split into Guide.Client and Guide.Personality
 - Various helper objects have been exposed
   - Components
   - GraphQL
   - http
+  - hooks
   - i18n
   - listener

 ## Setup

 ### CDN

+##### NOTE: This change is not yet live

 ```
 <!-- Old -->